 Shepard O’Donnell successfully litigated the case of a 73-year-old gentleman who was diagnosed with mesothelioma after spending his career as an industrial painter.
 His exposure to asbestos came from his use of sound deadening material that he applied to the inside of industrial steam turbine covers.
 The Shepard O’Donnell team was able to recover a significant seven-figure settlement from the companies that manufactured the asbestos-containing sound deadening material as well as the companies for whom the steam turbine covers were manufactured, since those companies specified the use of the asbestos-containing sound deadening material.
 The defendants in this case produced a significant amount of documentation that the team at Shepard O’Donnell diligently examined in order to make a strong case on our client’s behalf.

-Attorney Shepard and his firm successfully litigated two cases of aircraft mechanics who developed mesothelioma due to exposure to asbestos while working on a number of aircraft at major United States Air Force bases.
+• Significant seven-figure settlements for aircraft mechanics in two separate cases, who developed mesothelioma due to exposure to asbestos while working on a number of aircraft at major United States Air Force bases.
 The federal court cases involved numerous manufacturers of aircraft and aircraft component parts.
-They involved complex issues of law, including successor liability and government contractor defenses.
-Depositions took place in multiple states around the country.
-The cases settled for a significant seven-figure sum.
+They involved complex issues of law, including successor liability, state of the art and government contractor defenses, and depositions in multiple states around the country.

-Shepard O’Donnell successfully litigated a mesothelioma case on behalf of a high school principal who had worked for several summers as a laborer at a construction company in his youth.
-His job as a laborer took him into paper mills in Western Massachusetts where he was exposed to asbestos.
-The lawsuit involved a number of very complicated legal issues including premises liability.
-The case was ultimately resolved for a significant seven-figure settlement.
+• Significant seven-figure settlement for a high school principal who had worked for several summers as a laborer at a construction company in his youth, which took him into paper mills in Western Massachusetts, where he was exposed to asbestos.
+The lawsuit involved a number of very complicated legal issues, including premises liability.

 Shepard O’Donnell and his firm successfully litigated the case of a woman who died of mesothelioma.
 Her mesothelioma was caused by exposure to asbestos from laundering the clothing of her husband, who worked at a facility that coated and cut asbestos paper for use in making gaskets.
 The case involved two separate suits, due to the late discovery of documents that identified additional suppliers of asbestos paper.
 The case was vigorously defended and involved extensive motion practice and numerous depositions.
 After all the factual and legal hurdles were cleared, the case settled for a significant seven-figure sum.